Qui sommes-nous ?

 A+ A-

-ANSM’s scope of action covers the different categories of medicines (proprietary, generic, biosimilar, herbal, homoeopathic medicines, etc.) available on the market for adults and the paediatric population.
+ANSM’s scope of action covers the different categories of medicines (proprietary, generic, biosimilar, herbal medicines, homoeopathy, etc.) available on the market for adults and the paediatric population.

 In the development of a medicine, ANSM is involved from the clinical trial phase.
-It subsequently grants, on a national level, a marketing authorisation (MA) based on the assessment of the benefits and risks of the medicine, and continues to conduct surveillance of its safety of use.
-Finally, ANSM has control over the advertising for these health products aimed at the public and healthcare professionals.
+It subsequently grants, at a national level, a marketing authorisation (MA) based on the assessment of the benefits and risks of the medicine, and continues to ensure the surveillance of its safety in use.
+Additionally, ANSM regulates the advertising off these health products aimed at the public and healthcare professionals.

-In the pages below, you will find definitions and general information on the different types of medicines, apart from vaccines, which are covered in their own separate section.
+In the pages below, you will find definitions and general information on the different types of medicines, excluding vaccines, which are covered in separate section.

 Paediatric medicines

 ANSM is tasked with improving the treatment process for children and adolescents (from birth to 17 years inclusive), and monitoring the safety of health products intended for this cohort.
-It provides expertise during medicine development, on national and European levels.
+It provides expertise during medicine development, both at national and European levels.

 Medicines to be developed for children and adolescents

-Sometimes, medicines designed for adults are prescribed for children and adolescents, by adjusting the dose, duration, or mode of administration.
-Some medicines have not been assessed, or granted an authorisation for use for their age-group.
-This is explained by the difficulties conducting research on children and adolescents, for ethical, logistical, technical, and financial reasons.
+Sometimes, medicines originally designed for adults are prescribed for children and adolescents, with adjustments to the dose, duration, or mode of administration.
+Some medicines have not been assessed, nor have the received authorisation for use in these age-groups.
+This is due to the challenges of conducting research on children and adolescents, including ethical, logistical, technical, and financial constraints.

-However, these adaptations of the dose, duration, or mode of administration may modify the action of the medicines (reduced efficacy), or give rise to adverse reactions (which are potentially hazardous).
+However, such adaptations dosage, duration, or administration method may alter the medicine's effect (reduced efficacy), or lead to adverse reactions (some potentially hazardous).
 Therefore, it is necessary to ensure the safety of children and adolescents, and the efficacy of a medicine intended for children or adolescents, by promoting research and development of new medicines tailored to their age-group.
 To meet these needs, a European regulation has been adopted.

 European Regulation on medicinal products for paediatric use

-Since 2007, the development of medicines intended for children and adolescents up to the age of 17 years inclusive, is governed by the European Regulation (EC No 1901/2006) on medicinal products for paediatric use.
+Since 2007, the development of medicines intended for children and adolescents up to and including 17 years old, has been governed by the European Regulation (EC No 1901/2006) on medicinal products for paediatric use.

 This Regulation aims to :